OptiSys-ZJU/Cache-Coliseum/README.md

-# cache_alps
+# cache-coliseum

-A benchmark about Cache Algorithms and Predictor training with Parrot and LightGBM
+A benchmark for evaluating cache algorithms and predictor training, featuring Parrot and LightGBM implementations.

 ## Trace